Series > Questions & Answers

 Darrell Delaney

-The beautiful thing is that in heaven they are not confused about that, and in the book of Revelation he shows the vision happening in real time of how God’s worship is happening at the exact real time of when God’s worship is happening, and if we live as worshippers of God, here, then we are actually agents of the kingdom.
+The beautiful thing is that in heaven they are not confused about that, and in the book of Revelation he shows the vision happening in real time of how God’s worship is happening at the exact real time of when God’s worship is happening, and if we live as worshippers of God here, then we are actually agents of the kingdom.

 Scott Hoezee

 In another question related to that Lord’s Prayer series, kind of related to the end phrase which is actually not, as we pointed out in the Lord’s Prayer series: For yours is the kingdom and the power and the glory for ever and ever.
 Amen.
 That was not actually in the Bible.
-Jesus did not say that; that has been added by the tradition of the Church, but a listener named Keith, that led to him wondering about some things about scripture itself.
+Jesus did not say that; that has been added by the tradition of the Church, but a listener named Keith, that led him to wondering about some things about scripture itself.
 What parts of scripture do we look at?
 Keith mentioned that some people think that we shouldn’t study the Old Testament, only the New Testament; and even in the New Testament, you know, some people think Paul is more important than the other apostles.
 Or we have red-letter bibles.
 Are we supposed to find more authority is Jesus’ words than in other people’s words?
 You know, how do we think about scripture on this earth for now?
 I think that it is actually a good question.

 Darrell Delaney